 The performance key allows the user to access the full torque of the engine as well as the top speed of the vehicle.

-This may be useful for riders who prefer greater acceleration, and for environments where higher speeds and greater acceleration are appropriate.
-For example, in wide-open, straight trails, operators may prefer the performance key.
+This may be useful for riders who prefer crisper throttle response, and for environments where higher speeds and greater acceleration are appropriate.
+For example, in wide-open straight trails, operators may prefer the performance key.